qitta/libhugin/docs/user_manual/manual.rst

 Automatic result composing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently there is a Composer provider, which allows you to compose your result
+Currently there is a Compose provider, which allows you to compose your result
 by your own needs.

-The auto fill mode of the composer plugin is triggered if there is no user
+The auto fill mode of the compose plugin is triggered if there is no user
 specified profile file given:

 .. code-block:: sh

-    $  gylfie -i tt1937390 -r composer
+    $  gylfie -i tt1937390 -r compose

     Provider: OMDBMovie <movie>